Diabetes Nurse Educator – Midwest, USA -1980

 A few months later, I was sitting in my office in the diabetes classroom when my phone rang.
 The man introduced himself and said, “Pam, do you remember me?
 I’m Richard, the retired physics professor who told you that I’m an atheist.”
 “Oh, yes!
 I remember you, Richard.
 How are you doing with your diabetes?”

-“Pam, about a month after I came home, I was readmitted to the hospital because my heart failure flared up again.
-But while I was going for a heart test, I had a heart attack and my heart totally stopped.
-They did CPR (cardiopulmonary resuscitation) and brought me back from the dead!
-I was so terrified to die again.
+“About a month after I came home, I was readmitted to the hospital because my heart failure flared up again.
+But while I was going for a test, my heart totally stopped.
+They did CPR (cardiopulmonary resuscitation) and brought me back from the dead.
+I was terrified to die again.
 I couldn’t wait to get home and read that little paper you gave me with the Bible verses.
 As soon as I read it, I knew I was a sinner, and I prayed and received Christ as my Savior.
 I am so happy now and full of peace and joy!
-I know the next time I die, I will go straight to heaven to be with Him!
+I know the next time I die, I will go straight to heaven to be with Him.
 I just wanted to thank you for giving me that paper.”

 The next evening I entered his spacious lovely home and met his wife.
-We all sat down at the kitchen table and began to read Bible verses together.
-It was such a delightful time of fellowship as Richard asked me many questions as a newborn babe in Christ.
-I asked if one of the elders from the church could come and teach him the Bible?
-He said that would be marvelous!
+We all sat at their kitchen table and began to read Bible verses together.
+We had a delightful time of fellowship as Richard asked me many questions.
+I asked if one of the elders from the church could come and teach him the Bible.
+He said that would be marvelous.

 Richard grew rapidly in the Lord in his spiritual walk, but his physical heart continued to decline.
-About a year later, his wife called me and told me through thankful tears that Richard had passed on and was now home with the Savior in heaven above.
-We rejoiced together that he was no longer suffering physically.
-She sent me a beautiful note which said, “I feel good I know he has gone to join the Savior above and is at rest.”
+About a year later, his wife called and told me through thankful tears that Richard had passed on and was now home with the Savior in heaven above.
+We rejoiced together that he no longer suffered physically.
+A few days later, my tears flowed as I read her beautiful note she mailed me.
+“I feel good.
+I know he has gone to join the Savior above and is at rest.”

 I wrote in my journal that night “Richard is the first person I know of that is in heaven as a result of my testimony.
 What a privilege to be used of the Lord.
 May I labor in love more zealously and sacrificially.”